nostalgiapurgatory/portfolio/_projects/Art-Direction-at-Gather.md

 !["RPG"](/assets/gather/MakerweekRPGBooth.png)

 Gather's success in the pandemic opened many potential avenues to explore.
-We made some experimental games to bring remote friends and families together.
+We made some experimental games to bring remote friends and families together, including a short RPG about indigenous identity, a grand prix racing game, two escape rooms, a fishing and gardening minigames, and more.

 !["RPG"](/assets/gather/2_rpg1.png)
 !["RPG"](/assets/gather/MakerweekRPGEast.png)